entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 #### Extraction Error
 To resolve the error "Unable to extract the application client secret":

-1. Verify that the current profile namespace and application name are correct match the output of the following command
+1. Verify that the current profile namespace and application name are correct and match the output of the following command
 ``` sh
 ent status
 ```